hackthackathon/hack4everyone/docs/language.md

 - Hire a translator for the event
 - Hire a Sign Language Interpreter
 - Ask about spoken languages before the event
+- Provide printed and/or online materials in different languages, such as videos with subtitles and flyers

 ## References